-6. What does Revelation 1:3 promise to every believer who reads its contents?
-What else be sides reading is required?
+5. What does Revelation 1:3 promise to every believer who reads its contents?
+What else besides reading is required?
 NOTES: The key truth taught in Revelation 1:3 can be applied to all of the Scriptures.
 More than mere reading is required if we are to be blessed by the Word.
 Our reading must be accompanied by heartfelt obedience.
-As James declared, "But prove yourselves doers of the word, and not merely hearers who delude themselves" (James 1:22).
-It is only the "effectual doer" who will be "blessed in what he does" (James 1:25).
-S [·] TUDY THE WORD the Reading the Bible is important, but there is more that we must do if we hope to receive the I blessing of the Word of God.
+As James declared, "But be doers of the word, and not hearers only, deceiving yourselves" (James 1:22).
+It is only the "doer who acts" who will be "blessed in his doing" (James 1:25).
+S - TUDY THE WORD the tur Reading the Bible is important, but there is more that we must do if we hope to receive the I blessing of the Word of God.
 We must not only read, but we must also study in greater depthe things that we have read.
-Some Christians wrongly believe that an in-depth study of the Scripres is only for pastors and theologians, but the Bible itself teaches that it is the responsibility every believer.
+Some Christians wrongly believe that an in-depth study of the Scriptes is only for pastors and theologians, but the Bible itself teaches that it is the responsibility every believer.
 1. What does the Apostle Paul command his young disciple Timothy in II Timothy 2:15?
-How car this command be applied to every Christian?
+How can this command be applied to every Christian?

-NOTES: The command, "Be diligent," comes from the Greek word spoudázō, which means, "to make haste, to earnestly strive, to be bent on, to do one's best, or to labor over."
-The phrase "accurately handling" comes from the Greek word orthotoméō [orthós = straight + témnō = to cut], which literally means, "to cut straight," referring to our great need to both interpret and teach the Word of God with the most accuracy possible.
+NOTES: The command, "Do your best" comes from the Greek word $spoud\acute{a}z\~o$, which means, "to make haste, to earnestly strive, to be bent on, to do one's best, or to labor over."
+The phrase "rightly handling" comes from the Greek word orthotom'eo [orth'os = straight + $t\'emn\~o$ = to cut], which literally means, "to cut straight," referring to our great need to both interpret and teach the Word of God with the most accuracy possible.

 2. ra 7:10 is a powerful example of the threefold relationship that every believer ought to have th the Scriptures.
 According to this text, Ezra set his heart to do what three things? a.
 To S the Law of the Lord.
 From the Hebrew word darash , which is literally translated, "to seek."
 In our study of the Word of God, we are seeking, as one who seeks great treasure. b.
-To P the Law of the Lord.
+To D the Law of the Lord.
 Throughout the Scriptures, we are warned that we must be "doers" of the Word and not merely "hearers" who delude themselves (James 1:22-25; cf. Matthew 7:21). c.
 To T the Law of the Lord.
 It is often said that the Christian who does not share the truth that he receives becomes like a stagnant pool.
 The Word that flows into us ought to flow out to others.
 3. ow should the three truths listed above be applied to the life of every believer?
-How should ey be applied to your own life?
-1. gia any believers are intimidated by study, thinking that it is only for the professional theolo- an.
+How should be applied to your own life?

+4. gia any believers are intimidated by study, thinking that it is only for the professional theologn.
 In Acts 17:11-12, we read of the Apostle Paul's ministry in Berea.
 What does the text say out the Bereans, and how can we imitate their example?